andikleen/ftracer/README.md

 Limits:

 The trace buffer size per thread is hard coded, but can be changed in the Makefile and rebuilding ftracer.o.
-The default is 32k static symbols cannot be resolved to names right now from the program (compile with -Dstatic= if needed or use gdb) The tracer cannot see uninstrumented and inlined functions.
+Each entry currently takes 56 bytes. static symbols cannot be resolved to names right now from the program (compile with -Dstatic= if needed or use gdb) The tracer cannot see uninstrumented and inlined functions.
 There are some circumstances that confuse the nesting heuristic.